CartoDB/carto-vl-training/training-v2/03-style-with-expressions.md

     `color: rgb(239, 0, 0) + rgb(0, 239, 0)`

     The color channel values get added together, so the final result is `rgb(239, 239, 0)`.
-That makes our markers yellow:
+That makes our markers yellow.

+    *We zoomed into level 17 in this screenshot.
+Notice how the point size stays 24 pixels wide no matter which zoom level you're at.*

     ![rgb-expression](images/training-v2-03-color-exp.png)